 On April 17, 2006 the California State Lands Commission acting on a request from SCE adopted a resolution declaring that the SONGS Mitigation Reef be named in honor of Dr. Wheeler North, a renowned kelp forest ecologist.
-Construction of Wheeler North Reef was completed in 94 days on September 11, 2008 (Coastal Environments 2008).
-Approximately 126,000 tons of boulder-sized quarry material was deposited in 18 polygons that collectively covered 152 acres of sea floor as determined from a bathymetric survey using multibeam sonar (Figure 3.2.1).
+Construction of the Phase 2 reef was completed in 94 days on September 11, 2008 (Coastal Environments 2008).
+Approximately 126,000 tons of boulder-sized quarry material was deposited in 18 polygons that collectively covered 150 acres of sea floor as determined from a bathymetric survey using multibeam sonar (Figure 3.2.1).

 Figure 3.2.1.
-The 176-acre Wheeler North Artificial Reef, which includes the Phase 1 modules and the Phase 2 primary and contingency polygons.
+The 175-acre Wheeler North Artificial Reef, which includes the Phase 1 modules and the Phase 2 primary and contingency polygons.

 Boulder length varied from 1 to 4 ft., with an average length of 2.3 ft.; width varied from 0.5 to 3 ft., with an average width of 1.8 ft.; and height varied from 0.5 to 2.5 ft., with an average of 1.4 ft.
-When added to the experimental reef a total of 176 acres (as estimated from multibeam sonar surveys in 2008 and 2009) of artificial reef were constructed.
+When added to the experimental reef a total of 175 acres (as estimated from multibeam sonar surveys in 2008 and 2009) of artificial reef were constructed.
 The CCC found that the average cover of quarry rock on the Phase 2 reef was slightly below the 42% minimum requirement specified in SCE's Coastal Development Permit (CDP 6-81-330-A).
-To address this inadequacy, the Executive Director of the CCC accepted a scenario in which 16 of the 18 polygons of the Phase 2 reef comprising 130 acres (hereafter referred to as primary polygons) were combined with the 24 acres of the Phase 1 reef (as determined in 2009, Elwany et al. 2009) to fulfill SCE's permit requirement that they construct a minimum of 150 acres of reef with an average of at least 42% cover.
+To address this inadequacy, the Executive Director of the CCC accepted a scenario in which 16 of the 18 polygons of the Phase 2 reef comprising 130 acres (hereafter referred to as primary polygons) were combined with the 25 acres of the Phase 1 reef (as determined in 2009, Elwany et al. 2009) to fulfill SCE's permit requirement that they construct a minimum of 150 acres of reef with an average of at least 42% cover.
+The remaining two polygons were classified as contingency polygons (Figure 3.2.1.; See Section 4.4).